 - Healthy and delicious

 - I used both old-fashioned rolled oats and instant oats.
 This combination works well to bind everything together and give a good bite without being mushy.
 You don't want to use steel-cut oats as they take longer to cook.
 Nor do I recommend using instant oats only as they won't hold the shape and will turn into mush.

 - Use certified gluten-free oats to make this recipe gluten free.

 - Milk - cow's milk or any dairy-free milk like almond milk, or oat milk will work.

-- Maple syrup
+- Maple syrup - or substitute with honey.

 - Vanilla extract, cinnamon, baking powder, salt

 - Optional add-ins - walnuts, sliced almonds, pecans, or desiccated coconut.
 These can be added to the batter or placed on top of the muffins.
 I've placed the nuts on top.

 *Scroll below for the printable recipe card and ingredient measurements.